wp-plugins/woocommerce-store-toolkit/readme.txt

 Store Toolkit includes a growing set of commonly-used WooCommerce administration tools aimed at web developers and store maintainers.

-Features include:
+**Features**

-* Nuke support for clearing WooCommerce store records; Products, Product Images, Tags, Categories, Sales, Coupons, etc.
+1. Nuke support for clearing WooCommerce store records

+* Products
+* Product Images
+* Produt Tags
+* Product Categories
+* Orders
+* Coupons

+2. Nuke support for clearing WordPress records

+* Posts
+* Post Categories
+* Post Tags
+* Links
+* Comments

 If you find yourself in the situation where you need to start over with a fresh installation of WooCommerce then a 'nuke' will do the job.